SamanthaPeterson/20-React-Challenge-React-Portfolio/README.md

 ## Usage

- In order to use the application locallaly, Run the following command:
+ In order to use the application locallaly, Run
 ```script
 npm start
 ```